Wisdom Teeth Removal in Bay City, MI

 "My overall experience at Greater Michigan Oral Surgeons was great.
 The doctors here, I would say, are very caring.
 They really do their best to accommodate the people in this community.
 The doctor called the day after the procedure to make sure that I was just fine.
 My experience with the staff here–they are very friendly.
 They smiled when I walked in the door.
 I’m glad I got my wisdom teeth removed, and I’m glad I got it done at Greater Michigan Oral Surgeons.
 I would highly recommend all the doctors here.
 For all my friends that need oral surgery in Grand Blanc and Davison, come to Greater Michigan Oral Surgeons. "

-Kristine Reviews Her Wisdom Teeth Procedure
+Rachel Reviews Her Wisdom Teeth Procedure

-Sara Reviews Her Wisdom Teeth Procedure
+Sydney Reviews Her Wisdom Teeth Procedure

-Careese Reviews Her Wisdom Teeth Procedure
+Lauren Reviews Her Wisdom Teeth Procedure

 Frequently Asked Questions